Senate Bill Aims to Create Digital and AI Oversight Agency

-Two Democratic Senators reintroduced legislation on Thursday to establish a new Federal agency that would oversee digital platforms and AI products for a sector that has gone virtually unregulated.
+Two Democratic senators reintroduced legislation on Thursday to establish a new Federal agency that would oversee digital platforms and AI products for a sector that has gone virtually unregulated.

 The Digital Platform Commission Act – introduced by Sens.
 Michael Bennet, D-Colo., and Peter Welch, D-Vt. – would create a “Federal Digital Platform Commission” that would provide comprehensive regulation of digital platforms and AI products to protect consumers, promote competition, and defend the public interest.